redgy/squad_ciros/README.md

 Design Decisions:
 The menu uses a top navigation bar to easily navigate between the categories on the menu and the different languages that are available.

-The language choices are placed in the top right of the display for easy access.
+For the best practices to translate the menu, the language choices are placed in the top right of the display for ease of access.

 The menu inteface supports the right to left reading orientation of the Arabic language.